sustrik/libdill/man/http_attach.md

 HTTP is an application-level protocol described in RFC 7230.
 This implementation handles only the request/response exchange.
 Whatever comes after that must be handled by a different protocol.

-This function instantiates HTTP protocol on top of underlying bytestream protocol _s_.
+This function instantiates HTTP protocol on top of the underlying protocol.

+**s**: Handle of the underlying socket.
+It must be a bytestream protocol.

-The socket can be cleanly shut down using **http_detach()** function.
+The socket can be cleanly shut down using **http_detach** function.

+This function is not available if libdill is compiled with **--disable-sockets** option.

 # RETURN VALUE

-Newly created socket handle.
-On error, it returns -1 and sets _errno_ to one of the values below.
+In case of success the function returns newly created socket handle.
+In case of error it returns -1 and sets **errno** to one of the values below.

 # ERRORS